2011 Stanley Cup playoffs: Conference finals

-Eastern Conference Final
+Eastern Conference final

 (3) Boston Bruins vs. (5) Tampa Bay Lightning

 This was the first playoff series between these teams.
 Boston won three of the four games that were played in the regular season.
 Bruins rookie Tyler Seguin scored a goal and an assist in his first career playoff game in game one.
 In game two, he tied the NHL record for points by a teenager in a single playoff period with four points, two goals and two assists (held by Trevor Linden).
-Game seven featured remarkable discipline from both teams, as no penalties were called during the game, the first time this had happened in the playoffs in over twenty years.
+Game seven featured remarkable discipline from both teams, as no penalties were called of any kind for either team during the game, the first time this had happened in the playoffs in over twenty years.
 Boston's Nathan Horton recorded his second game-seven-winning goal in this year's playoffs, as his first was scored against Montreal in round one.

-Western Conference Final
+Western Conference final

 (1) Vancouver Canucks vs. (2) San Jose Sharks

 This was the first playoff series between these teams.
 Vancouver won three of the four games that were played in the regular season; their only loss to San Jose came in a shootout.
 Both Vancouver and San Jose played in a series during the 2011 playoffs (Quarterfinals and Semifinals, respectively) where each took a 3–0 series lead, only to see the opposing team win the next three games to force a seventh game.
 However, both won their respective seventh games to advance to the next round of the playoffs.
 San Jose, facing elimination in game five, held a 2–1 lead near the end of the game until Ryan Kesler forced overtime by scoring with only 13.2 seconds left in the third period after a controversial icing call.
-After a scoreless first overtime, Kevin Bieksa was able to capitalize on an unexpected rebound to score the series-winning goal 10:18 into the second overtime, sending Vancouver to the Stanley Cup Final for the first time since 1994.
-The Canucks had previously won the Western Conference Final on May 24, 1994, 17 years to the day before this year's Conference Final win.
-Both games went to double overtime.
+After a scoreless first overtime, Kevin Bieksa was able to capitalize on an unexpected rebound to score the series-winning goal 10:18 into the second overtime, sending Vancouver to the Stanley Cup Finals for the first time since 1994.
+The Canucks had previously won the Western Conference Final on May 24, 1994, 17 years to the day before this year's conference final win, and both games went to double overtime.